Ardhweb/bezt_bills/README.md

-# Read this Ebfore starting
+# Read this before starting